 Choosing which storage containers to use is especially important when you have limited space.

 If at all possible try to standardize on a specific type and brand of container.
-The different sizes within a brand or product line are frequently multiples of each other which will help stacking and grouping with the least amount of wasted space.
+The different sizes within a brand or product line are sometimes multiples of each other which will help stacking and grouping while minimizing waste of precious space.
 Containers with the least amount of tapering will be more stable when stacked.
-These tend to be more expensive due to increased shipping cost.
+Note that these tend to be more expensive due to increased shipping cost.

 Containers with the least amount of tapering will be more stable when stacked.
 These tend to be more expensive due to increased shipping cost.